a-milosavljevic/imagelytics/README.md

 The Imagelytics Suite consists of the desktop and web applications, so as the training scripts used to produce models for these applications.

 ## Repository structure
-The repository consists of three folders:
+The repository consists of four folders:
 1) The <code>[app](app)</code> folder contains the source code for the Imagelytic desktop application.
 It is an independent project that should have a separate virtual environment.
 For more details please check <code>[app/README.md](app/README.md)</code>.
 2) The <code>[webapp](webapp)</code> folder contains the source code for the Imagelytic web application.
 For more details please check <code>[webapp/README.md](webapp/README.md)</code>.
 2) The <code>[train](train)</code> folder contains scripts that can be used to train and prepare metadata for a new model that can be used with both desktop and web applications.
 It is also an independent project that should have a separate virtual environment.
 For more details please check <code>[train/README.md](train/README.md)</code>.